lirazmei/AtBayWebCrawler/README.md

 data store.
 The crawler system does not work under load but processes requests at its own pace individually (one by one).
 * Status – an endpoint where a caller can check the status of a crawl using the unique crawl ID it received from the ingestion system.

-The crawl requests should indicate the targets in which to receive the notification. zero to multiple targets for a single crawl should be supported.
+* The crawl requests should indicate the targets in which to receive the notification. zero to multiple targets for a single crawl should be supported.
 ## System Requirements

-* It should consume the output of the generator and gather the following status:
+* It should consume the output of the generator.

 The available statuses are:
   * Accepted – the request for a new crawl has been received and is pending processing